How investors can address human rights abuses and modern slavery.

 The UK’s Modern Slavery Act sets out corporate responsibilities in relation to human rights and modern slavery, which can be punishable by unlimited fines.
 This landmark legislation has since been replicated across numerous jurisdictions, including Australia.
 However, since this law came into force, there has been substantial criticism that companies are not meeting their legal requirements, and that modern slavery persists.
 Analysis by law firm Linklaters2 suggests just 19% of the more than 7,000 statements on the Modern Slavery Registry meet the core requirements.
 Without adequate enforcement of legislation by the state, the financial risks to businesses are potentially lower, and it inevitably becomes more difficult for investors to make the case to companies that such risks must be addressed.
 This is even more problematic where there is a lack of relevant legislation, as the international principles that businesses are required to follow in relation to human rights are not legally enforceable alone.

-Risks to people paramount
+Risks to People Paramount

-A further challenge when analysing human rights risks is that it requires a different perspective, or lens, to that usually used by companies and investors.
+A further challenge when analyzing human rights risks is that it requires a different perspective, or lens, to that usually used by companies and investors.
 The UN Guiding Principles on Human Rights set out how companies should fulfil their responsibilities in relation to human rights.
 Businesses are required to respect human rights, and address salient human rights abuses.
 Saliency differs from materiality in that the former focuses on the potential scope, severity and irremediable nature of human rights impacts.
 It is crucial that this is viewed from the perspective of the impact on people and their human rights, rather than potential business impacts.
 In effect, this does not look at financial materiality or whether human rights risks also pose business risks.
 It is solely interested in whether there are risks to people, requiring a different lens through which investors typically view risks.

 Risks can be buried deep within corporate supply chains.
 For example, agriculture and apparel industries may have more obvious exposure to human rights and modern slavery risks, but food retailers and clothing outlets are likely to be some distance away in the value chain from these risks.
 Supply chains are frequently complex, and lack transparency, making it difficult for businesses to identify and manage risks, and even more so for investors to understand supply-chain risks.

 Should a company find instances of human rights abuses within its supply chain, the simplest solution can be to terminate the relationship with the supplier, which distances the company from the breaches.
-A company can reduce its financial risk, as the risks of legal action or negative publicity are minimised, via this distancing.
+A company can reduce its financial risk, as the risks of legal action or negative publicity are minimized, via this distancing.
 However, this action could lead to far worse consequences for the victims, whose human rights have already been infringed, particularly as they are in a precarious position to begin with.
 As active investors, we encourage companies to engage with suppliers with the intention of remediating human rights infringements, without creating adverse consequences.
 We also encourage participation in industry-wide initiatives designed to drive higher standards and alleviate human rights infringements at a systemic level.

-Designing a programme which effectively identifies and remediates human rights infringements is complex.
+Designing a program which effectively identifies and remediates human rights infringements is complex.
 It requires a deep and thorough understanding of the human rights at risk, as well as transparency across the entire corporate value chain.
 It also requires an understanding of the cultural, political, and socio-economic factors which influence conditions on the ground.
 Often investors and consumer-facing businesses are so far removed from these conditions that they need education in order to start addressing the root cause of human rights breaches.

 Finally, investors cannot address the complexity and scale of human rights abuses alone.
-National governments and supranational organisations have a crucial role to play, and many other actors, such as NGOs (non-governmental organisations) and charities can support this.
+National governments and supranational organizations have a crucial role to play, and many other actors, such as NGOs (non-governmental organizations) and charities can support this.
 In order to make significant progress, there needs to be action to address the underlying causes of human rights abuses, which most often relate to poverty.
 There also needs to be adequate legislation which is robustly enforced.
 This sets clear expectations for companies and provides a universal framework that investors can apply to investment analysis and stewardship activities.
 Ultimately, it also creates a clear financial incentive for businesses and investors to get to grips with this complex issue.